 Arthritis symptoms can be effectively managed and treated with a variety of medical modalities.
 Medical treatments can include oral medications, bracing, activity modifications and physical therapy.
 There are a variety of injectable treatments available for the joints including hyaluronate (gel injections) which is one of the more popular treatments.
-A developing line of regenerative treatments are also available such as plasma (prp), stem cell, amniotic fluid and others.

 In some cases medical treatment is ineffective due to the severity of the condition and surgery is needed to effectively manage the problem.
 Non-reconstructive surgery is to debride the joint often arthroscopically to remove damaged cartilage, loose fragments and create smooth surfaces.
 Reconstructive surgery is to replace the damages surfaces with synthetic implants- partial or total joint replacement.